acabr017/TestingBathroomApp2023/README.md

 will use the "IP webcam" app to get camera info (android & ios)

-run "pip install -r requirements.txt"
+run "pip install -r reqs.txt"

 1. run the webcam_test_2.p
 2. take your photo